 Most career changers think they need to hide their past.
-That's backwards.
+That is backwards.
 Your unique experience is your competitive advantage if you know how to translate it.
-The challenge isn't lacking skills; it's that your resume speaks the language of your old industry while recruiters are listening for the dialect of your new one.
+The challenge is not lacking skills; it is that your resume speaks the language of your old industry while recruiters are listening for the dialect of your new one.

-The Golden Rule: Recruiters Won't Connect the Dots For You
+The Golden Rule: Recruiters Will Not Connect the Dots For You

-Recruiters scan resumes in 7 seconds.
-If they can't immediately see how your background fits their open role, you're rejected.
-As one tech recruiting lead told us: "I have 200 applicants.
-I'm not a detective.
+Recruiters scan resumes quickly.
+If they cannot immediately see how your background fits their open role, you are rejected.
+As one tech recruiting lead told us: "I have many applicants.
+I am not a detective.
 Show me you can do this job, or I move on."

 Your resume must do the work of making your transferable skills obvious and compelling.
 This means moving from job description language (what you were called to do) to skill achievement language (what you actually accomplished that matters elsewhere).